Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Introduction

 \begin{theorem}[Smoothed Complexity of Shadow Vertex Simplex Algorithm] Given any $n \geq d \geq 2, \sigma > 0$, the smoothed complexity of the shadow vertex simplex algorithm satisfies

 \end{theorem}

-With this reduction, analyzing the smoothed complexity of the simplex method comes down to bounding the smoothed shadow size $\mathcal S(n,d,\sigma)$.
+With this reduction, analysing the smoothed complexity of the simplex method comes down to bounding the smoothed shadow size $\mathcal S(n,d,\sigma)$.
 As such, that will be the focus of the remainder of this paper.